Building amazing projects can be challenging and overwhelming.

-In this article, we'll define what starter projects are, discuss the benefits and drawbacks of using them, provide examples of great starters you can use right away, and explore what it looks like to build your own custom Next.js starter.
+In this article, we'll take a look at some top starter templates, discuss the benefits and drawbacks of using them, and explore what it looks like to build your own custom Next.js starter.
+In part two of this series, we'll actually dive into building our custom Next.js starter.

 Two categories to help you assess Next.js starters

 When choosing your ingredients, you might need a starter that's more technology-oriented, or if you build the same type of website often, you might need one that's more use-case-oriented.
 We will cover these types later in the post, but here's an example of each type of approach.

 Technology-oriented starters work best when you build a variety of projects, but all with the same core technologies.
 Example: a Next.js and Tailwind boilerplate setup that has your favorite tools preconfigured and ready for you to build an incredible application.